ghoost82/mijia-720p-hack/README.md

 * Motion detection
 * No video data or configuration with the smartphone application
 * No recordings on the SD card or a remote file system

+For stability reasons it is recommend to disable cloud services while using RTSP.

 I want more !
 =============